sebasmonia/pepita/README.md

 ## Installation and configuration

 Place pepita.el in your load-path.
-Or install from MELPA (coming soon).
+Or (preferred) install from MELPA.

-The next step would be to use customize for pepita.
+The next step would be tocall `customize-group` for pepita.
 Not a lot to see so far:

 1. **REQUIRED**: Add the Splunk URL _(Notice the trailing /)_: